AhmedDesoky14/AVR-ATmega32-L-Drivers/README.md

 - **Easy Integration**: These drivers can be quickly integrated into your own projects, providing basic functionality for the ATmega32 microcontroller.
 - **Clear Documentation**: Each driver includes inline comments and explanations to help you understand its usage.

+---

+## Contact

+For questions or suggestions, please contact me, Ahmed Desoky at "ahmed0201150@gmail.com".